kulek1/multiple-bundles-webpack-plugin/README.md

 	 - hidden-source-map
 	 - nosources-source-map

+Inline sourcemaps (JS) are added at the end of CSS files which is misbehavior.

 The upper part of properties in the table works as expected.
 See reference: https://webpack.js.org/configuration/devtool/

 **Feel free to make a pull request with new features or hotfixes.**